manio143/SportsTacticsBoard/readme.txt

       Installation Notes:
        - Must be in your executable path

-  - NAnt Contrib 0.85
-      NAnt Contrib is a free add-on the NAnt.
+  - NAnt Contrib 0.86 -- Not yet released - Use a recent nightly build NAnt Contrib is a free add-on the NAnt.
       Downloadable from:
          http://nantcontrib.sourceforge.net/
       Installation Notes:
        - Must be installed into NAnt install

-  - Windows Installer XML Toolset (WiX) v3.0.2420
-      The Windows Installer XML (WiX) is a toolset that builds Windows installation packages from XML source code.
+  - Windows Installer XML Toolset (WiX) v3.0.4805.0 The Windows Installer XML (WiX) is a toolset that builds Windows installation packages from XML source code.
       Downloadable from: